deepjavalibrary/djl/docs/development/setup.md

 ## Install IntelliJ (Optional)

 You can use the IDE of your choice.
-We recommend using IntelliJ since we are using IntelliJ for the examples in our documentation.
+We recommend using IntelliJ.

+### Import DJL project into IntelliJ

+1. Open IntelliJ and click `Import Project`.
+2. Navigate to the project root folder and click "Open".
+3. Choose `Import project from existing model`, you can select `Gradle`
+4. Use the default configuration and click `OK`.

 ## Gradle/Maven (Not required)